For people who use a private well for domestic water, it is common to find black sediment in water from time to time.

 The black mineral makes water to have a rust color and could course the staining of faucets.

 The acceptable manganese presence in water in the United States is 50ug/l.
-According to Environmental Protection Agency (EPA), keeping manganese below 50 ug/l prevents the adverse effects of staining home faucets.
+According to the Environmental Protection Agency (EPA), keeping manganese below 50 ug/l prevents the adverse effects of staining home faucets.

 What causes black sediments in water from a well

-Sediments like manganese, sand, silt, grit or rusts are caused one of the following: low water table, wrongly placed pump, faulty filters.
+Sediments like manganese, sand, silt, grit or rusts are caused by one of the following: low water table, wrongly placed pump, faulty filters.

 However, mineral deposits can be deposited into water aquifer through a natural process.
 This occurs when the walls of the aquifer collapse into the water.

 The sediments could manifest its self as rust in the water.

 Also, flooding can trigger sediments to be deposited in underground water.
 Although most minerals are filtered out, some will find its way into your tap especially when the filters malfunction.

 Therefore, in most cases, the presence of sediments in the water usually indicates a problem with well pump and

 Effects of exposure to manganese to your health